Maramureș County: Geography

-Maramureș County is situated in the northern part of Romania, and has a border with Ukraine.
+Maramureș County is situated in the northern part of Romania, in the historical region of Transylvania, and has a border with Ukraine.
 This county has a total area of 6304 km2, of which 43% is covered by the Rodna Mountains, with its tallest peak, Pietrosul, at 2303 m altitude.

 Together with the Gutâi and Țibleș mountain ranges, the Rodna mountains are part of the Eastern Carpathians.
 The rest of the county are hills, plateaus, and valleys.
 The county is crossed by Tisa River and its main tributaries: the Iza, Vișeu, and Mara rivers.

 Neighbours

+The neighbouring territorial units, both Romanian and foreign, to Maramureș County are listed below: